Stability of tautological bundles on the Hilbert scheme of two points on a surface: Introduction

 \section{Introduction}

-Let $X$ be an algebraic K3 surface with polarization $H\in $ Pic$(X)$ and let $v=(r,c,s)\in \ \mathbb{N} \oplus\text{NS}(X)\oplus \mathbb{Z}$.
-Mukai has shown that in many cases - if $v$ is carefully chosen - the moduli space of $H$-semistable sheaves of rank $r$, first Chern class $c$ and second Chern class $s$ is again a smooth compact complex manifold carrying a holomorphic symplectic structure.
+Let $X$ be an algebraic K3 surface with polarisation $H\in\Pic X$ and let $v=(r,c,s)\in \ \mathbb{N} \oplus\text{NS}(X)\oplus \mathbb{Z}$.
+Mukai has shown that in many cases --- if $v$ is carefully chosen --- the moduli space of $H$-semistable sheaves of rank $r$, first Chern class $c$ and second Chern class $s$ is again a smooth compact complex manifold carrying a holomorphic symplectic structure.
 In fact, all these moduli spaces are deformation equivalent to $\text{Hilb}^n(X)$ for some $n\geq0$.
 Now the natural question arises what happens if we start with another hyperkähler manifold and study the geometry of moduli spaces of sheaves on this manifold.
-Not much is known about this topic and one of the fundamental questions is the following: Does there exist a symplectic structure on these moduli spaces?
+Not much is known about this topic and one of the fundamental questions is the following: does there exist a symplectic structure on these moduli spaces?
 Of course answering this question in general will be very complicated.
 But one could hope for at least finding an example of a such a moduli space that does carry such a symplectic structure.
-Therefore we need examples of vector bundles on higher dimensional hyperkähler manifolds and then have to ask for the stability of these bundles.
+Therefore we need examples of vector bundles on higher dimensional hyperkähler manifolds and then we have to inquire about the stability of these bundles.
 One big class of examples are the so-called 'tautological bundles' on the Hilbert schemes of K3 surfaces.
 They arise as the images of vector bundles on a K3 under a Fourier$-$Mukai transform.
 We will concentrate on the case of $\text{Hilb}^2(X)$, where $X$ is a projective K3-surface.
-Schlickewei has shown in \cite{Schl} that in many cases these tautological bundles associated with line bundles on $X$ are stable with respect to a carefully chosen polarization on the Hilbert scheme.
-We will extend this result by showing that, in fact, every rank two tautological sheaf associated with any rank one torsion-free sheaf having non-vanishing first Chern class is stable with respect to some polarization.
+Schlickewei has shown in \cite{Schl} that in many cases tautological bundles associated with line bundles on $X$ are stable with respect to a carefully chosen polarisation on the Hilbert scheme.
+We will extend this result by showing that, in fact, every rank two tautological sheaf associated with any rank one torsion-free sheaf having non-vanishing first Chern class is stable with respect to some polarisation.
 Furthermore we will prove that the rank four tautological vector bundle associated with any stable rank two bundle is stable.
 Again we assume that the first Chern class is nontrivial.
 This provides us with quite a big variety of stable vector bundles on $\text{Hilb}^2(X)$.
 In a forthcoming paper it will be shown that in some cases the component of the moduli space of sheaves on $\text{Hilb}^2(X)$ containing the tautological sheaves is smooth and isomorphic to the moduli space of sheaves on the K3 surface.
-It is therefore an irreducible holomorphic symplectic manifold.\\ In fact, all results concerning the stability of the tautological sheaves are valid for any smooth projective surface $X$ satisfying $h^1(X,\mathcal{O}_X)=0$, so they will be presented in this generality.\\\\ \em Acknowledgements\em : I want to thank Klaus Hulek, David Ploog, Marc Nieper-Wißkirchen and Andreas Krug for many useful comments and suggestions.
+It is therefore an irreducible holomorphic symplectic manifold.\\ In fact, all results concerning the stability of the tautological sheaves are valid for any smooth projective surface $X$ satisfying $h^1(X,\mathcal{O}_X)=0$, so they will be presented in this generality.\\ \\ \em Notations and Conventions: \em \begin{itemize} \item In this article all schemes and varieties will be defined over the field of complex numbers. \item For a vector bundle $\mc{E}$ we write $\PP(\mc{E})$ for $Proj(Sym(\mc{E}^\vee))$ following the definition in Fulton's textbook.
+In this definition $\PP(\mc{E})$ is the bundle of lines of $\mc{E}$. \item By $A^\star(Y)$ we denote the Chow ring of any smooth projective variety $Y$. \end{itemize} \em Acknowledgements: \em I want to thank Klaus Hulek, David Ploog, Marc Nieper-Wißkirchen and Andreas Krug for many useful comments and suggestions.
+Special thanks go to the unknown referee for helping me improving this paper considerably.